MailTape/MailTape-v1/_posts/2014-03-09-Vibrant-Spring.md

 track5_color: vibrant
 track6_color: vibrant
 track7_color: vibrant
-description: This morning, discover a 100% MailTape Crew episode.
+description: "This morning, discover a 100% MailTape Crew episode.
 The perfect occasion to celebrate the arrival of our two new curators : Julien and Dimitri.
-Spring is on its way, here’s our vibrant hymn to help Mother Nature in her slow awakening.
+Spring is on its way, here’s our vibrant hymn to help Mother Nature in her slow awakening."
 category: "131"
 episode_URL: "http://mailta.pe/131-Vibrant-Spring.html
 guest_name: Vibrant Spring